Representing Scotland’s Community Landowners

-We have a vision of more communities taking control of their land and reaping the benefits of that community ownership.
-To do that we want to help inspire aspirant communities and influence the public policies that can help them.
+We have a vision of more communities reaping the benefits of community land ownership.
+We work to inspire aspirant communities and influence the public policies that can help them.

 Promoting a Socially Just Scotland

-We believe that you can’t create a more socially just Scotland without tackling land ownership.
-Half of the country’s privately owned land is held by just 432 owners and a mere 16 owners hold 10% of Scotland (Wightman 2013) – we want to see more of Scotland’s land in the hands of Scotland’s people and communities.
+We believe that we cannot create a more socially just Scotland without tackling land ownership.
+Half of the country’s privately owned land is held by just 432 owners and a mere 16 owners hold 10% of Scotland (Wightman 2013) – we want to see more of Scotland’s land in the hands of more of Scotland’s people.

 Community land purchase is the start of a long journey, often to reverse many years of decline.
 The purchase quickly stimulates the feeling of confidence which empowers communities to develop economic opportunities, enable the development of vital housing, build on a growing awareness of environment and heritage to enliven the social life of its people.